-Hence, the freight tax may be paid either by the GTA or recipient of service.
+Hence, the freight tax may be paid either by the GTA or the recipient of service.
 It will, however, depend on the position of a recipient included under these following categories of specified persons.

-In case of the specified persons in the following table, where GTA provides the freight service, GST will have to be paid based on reverse charge by the service recipient.
+In the case of the specified persons in the following table, where GTA provides the freight service, GST will have to be paid based on reverse charge by the service recipient.

 |Factory registered under the Factories Act, 1948

 |A person registered under GST

-|A body corporate established under relevant law|
+|A body corporate established under the relevant law

-|Co-operative society registered under relevant law|
+|Co-operative society registered under the relevant law

-|Partnership firm as well as association of persons
+|Partnership firm as well as the association of persons

 |Society registered under Societies Registration Act, 1860

 It should be noted in this regard that even when turnover may amount to be less than the threshold, these above-mentioned categories of persons will have to mandatorily register under GST.
 These entities have to pay GST on freight charges on a reverse basis.
 It will automatically make them eligible for an input tax credit under GST.

-In the instance that a registered GTA extends freight service to such an entity not coming under the purview of any of these categories mentioned above, then it is the GTA which has the obligation of paying tax on the basis of reverse charge.
-It will be dependent on specific freight service.
-Examples of such entities are –
+In the instance that a registered GTA extends freight service to such an entity not coming under the purview of any of these categories mentioned above, then it is the GTA that has the obligation of paying tax on the basis of reverse charge.

 |Unregistered Body of Individuals

 |Unregistered Hindu Undivided Family

 Whether a GTA is required to be registered under GST or not, depends entirely on the body to whom their service is extended.
 It means that in the instance a GTA only provides transportation service to specific entities (who have to pay tax on reverse charge), it will not need to register under GST.

 However, with respect to a GTA that is not engaged in extending transport services to such entities which have an obligation to pay tax on reverse charge, the former has to mandatorily register under GST.
-It has to be done when the turnover in aggregate exceeds the threshold limit of Rs.20 lakh.
+It has to be done when the turnover in the aggregate exceeds the threshold limit of Rs.20 lakh.

 Freight charges essentially mean a charge that is paid for transportation or carriage of goods.
-Such transportation can be undertaken by way of land, air or sea.
+Such GST on transportation charges can be undertaken by way of land, air, or sea.
 GST rate on freight charges, as indicated above, are – (1) 5% (without input tax credit), (2) 12% (with input tax credit).

 |Transporting salt, milk and food grains which include pulses, flour, rice etc.